-Using a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your HVAC system.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your heating and cooling.
 This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The specific error code offers useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much quicker.
+But as you might expect, it won’t work well or at all if you see an error code appear.
+The specific error code supplies useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Let’s consider seven of the most frequent error codes you may encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you might solve it and the approximate cost to do so.
-Keep in mind that while the costs will ultimately hinge on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components necessary to wrap up repairs.
+Here are seven of the most frequent error codes you might discover on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you can fix it and the projected cost to do so.
+Don’t forget that while the price will ultimately be dependent on the exact Nest model, you can count on paying around $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific components required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A certified technician can inspect electrical connections and wiring until they find the source of the problem.
+A certified technician should check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll detach the power and slowly look at each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
-When they pinpoint the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and progressively check each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
+When they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually power down.
-Presuming the breakers are on, you can inspect a few other places before calling a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.

-As this error can consume your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and provide power through a USB cable.
-Assuming it displays error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will probably be best to contact a pro.
+As this error can drain your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power by using a USB cable.
+If it reveals error code 195, you can continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-A technician can meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+Your technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 appear.
+During installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is being delivered through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then contact a professional technician with the necessary experience diagnosing and resolving electrical problems.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is transported through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as possible.
+You can then contact a professional technician with the necessary experience identifying and solving electrical malfunctions.

 e73 – Critical

-This may be as straightforward as the breaker being switched off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to get in touch with a local professional.
+This could be as easy as the breaker being switched off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s time to contact a local professional.